ethankennerly/climate-champion/design.md

     1. [ ] Best year.
 1. Vehicle moves forward.
     1. Each unit of distance traveled by vehicle, emit CO2.
-    1. [ ] Vehicle moves horizontally on a schedule, returning to it's start location:
+    1. [ ] Vehicle moves horizontally on a schedule, returning to it's start location.
 1. HUD.
     1. Year 2000.
     1. After tap start, each second or two, year increments.